sharpobject/reload/README.md

 - upvalues of functions

 The above list is also the list of the places where reload will replace things.
-Because reload cannot replace values on the stack of the main thread, `reload.setup()` attempts to ensure that nothing important ends up on the main thread by wrapping `love.run` in a coroutine. reload hopes that that coroutine will be reachable to the BFS like so: `debug.getregistry()` holds a reference to the table of globals, which holds a reference to `love`, which holds a reference to `love.run`, which holds a reference to that coroutine as an upvalue.
+Because reload cannot replace values on the main stack, `reload.setup()` attempts to ensure that nothing important ends up on the main stack by wrapping `love.run` in a coroutine. reload hopes that that coroutine will be reachable to the BFS like so: `debug.getregistry()` holds a reference to the table of globals, which holds a reference to `love`, which holds a reference to `love.run`, which holds a reference to that coroutine as an upvalue.